GDScript Documentation Guide

 | `VALUE_A` | `0` | Description. |

-| `VALUE_B` | `1` | Description. |3.8 SettingsManager Entries
+| `VALUE_B` | `1` | Description. |2.8 SettingsManager Entries

 If a class registers settings via its _settings (SettingsManager) member, document all of them together in a single table under ## SettingsManager Entries.
 The table has four columns: Name, DataType, EntryType, and Description.

-EntryType reflects which registration method was used:
+EntryType defines which registration method was used:

 | Registration method | EntryType label |